Equal-Vote/star-server/docs/contributions/1_local_setup.md

 **Follow these steps to fork the `https://github.com/Equal-Vote/star-server` repository:**

-1. Go to the star.vote repository on GitHub: <https://github.com/Equal-Vote/star-server>
+1. Go to the BetterVoting repository on GitHub: <https://github.com/Equal-Vote/star-server>

 2. Click the "Fork" Button in the upper right-hand corner of the interface ([More Details Here](https://help.github.com/articles/fork-a-repo/))

-3. After the repository has been forked, you will be taken to your copy of the star.vote repository at `https://github.com/YOUR_USER_NAME/star-server` (`YOUR_USER_NAME` would be replaced with your GitHub user name.)
+3. After the repository has been forked, you will be taken to your copy of the BetterVoting repository at `https://github.com/YOUR_USER_NAME/star-server` (`YOUR_USER_NAME` would be replaced with your GitHub user name.)

 <details>
    <summary>